Friday, March 19, 2010

 and come O south

-Upon my garden blow
+Blow upon my garden

-let its spices flow
+and let its spices flow

-let my love come into his garden
+Let my love come into his garden

 and eat its choicest fruits